krmmalik/Web-Development-Contracts/freelancers/Network_Of_Freelancers.md

 #What we love
 First and foremost our emphasis is on personality.
 We choose freelancers with a great personality and a healthy attitude towards their work, over those with 'big name' backgrounds and an impressive skill-set.
 We seek to develop long-term relationships with those that support our work for our clients.

-We love working with individuals that enjoy self-study, that are current with trends, dabble in their on side-projects and have a naturally curious disposition.
+We love working with individuals that enjoy self-study, that are current with trends, dabble in their own side-projects and have a naturally curious disposition.